 The NU Public Interest Program places top recent graduates from Northwestern University in one-year paid fellowships at Chicago-area nonprofits and civic organizations.
-Candidates for NUPIP Fellowships go through a rigorous screening process, which includes interviews with Northwestern faculty, staff, and alumni, and culminates with host organization interviews of final candidates.
+Candidates for NUPIP Fellowships are rigorously recruited and carefully screened, then matched with organizations that fit their specific interests and skill sets.

-Once the Fellowship year begins, NUPIP provides biweekly professional development and educational seminars, a mentorship program, and periodic networking activities for Fellows.
-Host organizations commit to providing a modest monthly stipend, access to basic health benefits, and a small placement fee to help support NUPIP programming and their Fellows’ professional development activities.
+Once the fellowship year begins, NUPIP provides regular professional development seminars, mentorship with experienced alumni, periodic networking and social activities, and support from the NUPIP staff and community.
+Host organizations commit to providing a modest stipend for the Fellow, access to basic health benefits, and a small placement fee to help support NUPIP programming and their Fellows’ professional development activities.

-- Access Skilled Applicants: NUPIP Fellows are drawn from a competitive pool of outstanding recent graduates committed to public interest work.
-Organizations access an exceptional candidate pool with: strong technical skills; training in writing, analysis, and research; communication and teamwork skills; creativity, initiative, and problem-solving skills; a responsible work ethic; and an ability to prioritize and meet deadlines.
+- Access Skilled Applicants: NUPIP Fellows are drawn from a competitive pool of bright, motivated recent graduates committed to public interest work.
+Organizations access outstanding candidates with: strong communication and interpersonal skills; technical proficiency; training in writing, research, and analysis; organizational, leadership, and problem-solving skills; and an ability to take initiative and produce results.

 - Benefit from Screening & Matching Services: NUPIP narrows the applicant pool to 3-5 candidates who specifically match each organization’s stated needs.
 The organization then interviews and chooses among the selected candidates.
 (Organizations are NOT committed to taking a Fellow if they do not identify a good match during the interview process.)
 Many Fellows receive offers to continue to work at their host organization after the conclusion of their Fellowship term.